-Classpass Los Angeles: Studios Worth Trying
+Classpass Los Angeles: The Best Studios to Try

 My workout routine is constantly changing.
 I get bored of the same class after a while, not to mention your body plateaus if you keep doing the same thing.
 If you’re bored with your current routine or not seeing changes in your body, you may want to check out Classpass.
 I’ve debated writing this post for a long time, because my relationship with Classpass Los Angeles has been on and off.